Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Behavior of Beam-Dump ``Ceiling''

 where $N_{\rm req}$ is the number of signal events required to define the sensitivity reach $g$, and $\langle P_{\rm prod} \rangle$ is the average mediator production probability at $g$ for the given source particle.
 For a large background, $\log X$ can be replaced with $\log X^{1/2}$.

 In ongoing/planned beam-dump or fixed-target experiments, particle beams are highly intensified, hence $N$ is very large.
 In the prompt-decay region, the coupling is not too small and so is $\langle P_{\rm prod} \rangle$.
-Finally, unless an experiment suffers from poor background rejection or poor understanding of systematic uncertainties, $N_{\rm req}$ needs not be too large.
+Finally, unless an experiment suffers from poor background rejection or poor understanding of systematic uncertainties, $N_{\rm req}$ need not be too large.
 Therefore, the denominator in Eq.~\eqref{eq:ceiling} is larger than the numerator, as long as $X$ is at a sensible level.
 This implies that any feasible level of an increase in data collection would not allow for an appreciable improvement in the sensitivity reach.
 This conversely implies that {\it decreasing data collection would not result in a considerable degradation in the sensitivity reach}, as long as $|\log X| \ll \log(N\langle P_{\rm prod} \rangle/N_{\rm req})-1$.
-The overall decrease in data collection can be done in two ways: \begin{itemize} \itemsep1pt \parskip0pt \parsep0pt \item[($a$)] smaller beam exposure, \item[($b$)] smaller beam power. \end{itemize}
+The overall decrease in data collection can be accomplished in two ways: \begin{itemize} \item[($a$)] smaller beam exposure, and \item[($b$)] smaller beam power. \end{itemize}